 Juliana Geran Pilon

 Juliana Geran Pilon earned her PhD in philosophy from the University of Chicago.
-Her latest book is The Art of Peace: Engaging a Complex World, published by Transaction in 2016, which also released, in 2013, a new edition of her autobiographical book, Notes From the Other Side of Night, and Soulmates: Resurrecting Eve, in 2011.
+Her latest book is The Utopian Conceit and the War on Freedom (2019).
+She is the author of The Art of Peace: Engaging a Complex World, published by Transaction in 2016, which also released, in 2013, a new edition of her autobiographical book, Notes From the Other Side of Night, and Soulmates: Resurrecting Eve, in 2011.
 Other books include: the anthology Cultural Intelligence for Winning the Peace (2009), Why America is Such a Hard Sell: Beyond Pride and Prejudice (2007), the anthology Every Vote Counts: The Role of Elections in Building Democracy, which she co-edited with Richard Soudriette (2007), and The Bloody Flag: Post-Communist Nationalism in Eastern Europe — Spotlight on Romania (1991).
 Her anthology on civic education, Ironic Points of Light, was published in Estonian and Russian in 1998.
 She has also helped write and edit a textbook on civic education used, in country-specific versions, throughout Kazakhstan, Kyrgyzstan, and Tajikistan, endorsed by the Departments of Education in those countries.
 Over the years she has published more than two hundred articles and reviews on international affairs, human rights, literature, and philosophy and has made frequent appearances on radio and television.
 Dr. Pilon has taught at several colleges and universities including the National Defense University, Air University’s Language and Culture Center, St. Mary’s College of Maryland, Emory University, Johns Hopkins University, George Washington University, American University, the Rochester Institute of Technology, and the Institute of World Politics, where she was director of the Center for Culture and Security.
 In 2014, she helped found the Daniel Morgan Academy.
 From 2010 to 2013, she directed the Center for Culture and Security at the Institute of World Politics, Washington, D.C.
 During the 1990s, she was first director and later vice president for programs at IFES (The International Foundation for Election Systems), where she designed and managed a wide variety of democratization-related projects.
 She has held post-doctoral fellowships in international relations at Stanford University’s Hoover Institution and at the Institute of Humane Studies.
 During the 1980s she was Senior Policy Analyst in United Nations Studies at the Heritage Foundation.

 Michael Rizzo is Assistant Professor of Economics at the University of Rochester.
 He majored in economics at Amherst College, where he was graduated magna cum laude in 1996.
 After graduation he worked for several years as an investment banker at Putnam, Lovell and Thornton (PLT) in New York City.
 He received graduate degrees in economics at Cornell University, an M. A. in 2002 and Ph.D. in 2004.
 Professor Rizzo’s fields of specialization include the economics of education, labor economics, applied econometrics, and environmental economics.
 He also serves as a faculty research associate with the Cornell Higher Education Research Institute and as a consultant with Scannell & Kurz, Inc., an enrollment management firm based in Rochester, NY.